JON DINKINS BIOGRAPHY

-He has extensive wealth management experience advising senior executives, high net worth individuals and their families.
-Jonathan’s other major service areas include advising plan trustees and sponsors on compliance and fiduciary conduct for institutional investment portfolios, general asset allocation and asset management.
+He has extensive wealth management experience advising senior executives and high net worth individuals and their families.
+Jon’s expertise includes advising plan trustees and sponsors on compliance and fiduciary conduct for institutional investment portfolios, general asset allocation, and asset management.

-Medical Economics named Jonathan to their prestigious list of the Best Financial Advisors for Doctors.
-Also, he was selected as one of the experts in his field to contribute to the book Tips from the Top; Targeted Advice from America’s Top Money Minds.
-He is a member of the American Institute of CPAs and its Personal Financial Planning practice section and of the West Virginia Society of CPAs.
-Jonathan holds the NASD registration for Uniform Investment Advisor Representative.
+Medical Economics named Jon to their prestigious list of the “Best Financial Advisors for Doctors.”
+Also, he was selected as an expert in his field to contribute to the book Tips from the Top; Targeted Advice from America’s Top Money Minds.
+Jon is a member of the American Institute of CPAs and its personal financial planning practice section.

 Jon is active with the Baltimore Area Council of the Boy Scouts of America, serving on its executive board and numerous committees.
 An Eagle Scout himself, Jon believes in building a stronger community to improve the lives of Baltimore’s citizens.
 In November 2010, Jon was awarded the prestigious “Eagle to Eagle Award.”
 The award is given to an adult Eagle Scout for demonstrating leadership and being a role model.